-The final rule which has not been published, established the following criteria for a physician or group of physicians to achieve "meaningful use" and to quality for payments from CMS.
+The final rule established the following criteria for a physician or group of physicians to achieve "meaningful use" and to quality for payments from CMS.
 There are two sets of functions required.
 The first is called an "core set" and all of these must be met.
-The second is called "menu set" and only five of those must be met in 2011 but one of those five must be one of the measures marked by an double asterisks.
+The second is called "menu set" and only five of those must be met in 2011 but one of those five must be one of the measures marked by a double asterisks.